Picasso Museum – Barcelona, Spain

 Final Thoughts

-The Picasso Museum offers a clear, engaging look at the artist’s early years and his connection to Barcelona.
-It’s a great cultural stop that fits easily into any day of sightseeing.
+The Picasso Museum offers a thoughtful, engaging look at Picasso’s early years and his connection to Barcelona.
+It’s a meaningful cultural stop that fits easily into any sightseeing day.

 If you’re planning your time in the city, you can explore more ideas in my full guide: Top 20 Things to Do in Barcelona When Arriving by Cruise.